eastcitysoftware/weld/README.md

 </script>
 ```

+## Passing Parameters

 You can also pass parameters to the binder using the `wd-attr` attribute.
-This can be a string, integer, object literal, or JSON.
+This can be a string, integer, array, object literal, or JSON.

+This is useful for passing data from the server to the client, or for configuring the behavior of the binder.

 ```html
 <!-- passing a string -->